wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

          frc::Rotation2d gyroAngle{units::degree_t(-m_gyro.GetAngle())};

          // Update the pose
-         m_pose = m_odometry.Update(gyroAngle, m_frontLeftModule.GetState(), m_frontRightModule.GetState(),
+         m_pose = m_odometry.Update(gyroAngle,
-            m_backLeftModule.GetState(), m_backRightModule.GetState());
+           m_frontLeftModule.GetPosition(), m_frontRightModule.GetPosition(),
+           m_backLeftModule.GetPosition(), m_backRightModule.GetPosition());
       }

 Resetting the Robot Pose
 ------------------------
 The robot pose can be reset via the ``resetPose`` method.
-This method accepts two arguments -- the new field-relative pose and the current gyro angle.
+This method accepts three arguments -- the new field-relative pose, the current gyro angle, and an array of the current module positions (as in the constructor).

-.. important:: If at any time, you decide to reset your gyroscope, the ``resetPose`` method MUST be called with the new gyro angle.
+.. important:: If at any time, you decide to reset your gyroscope, the ``resetPosition`` method MUST be called with the new gyro angle.

-.. note:: The implementation of ``getState() / GetState()`` above is left to the user.
-The idea is to get the module state (speed and angle) from each module.
+.. note:: The implementation of ``getPosition() / GetPosition()`` above is left to the user.
+The idea is to get the module position (distance and angle) from each module.
 For a full example, see here: `C++ <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/SwerveBot>`_ / `Java <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/swervebot>`_.

 In addition, the ``GetPose`` (C++) / ``getPoseMeters`` (Java) methods can be used to retrieve the current robot pose without an update.